alchemicode/jServ/README.md

     <br>
     Query Parameters:
         <ul>
-            <li>q - The name of the database you're deleting from
+            <li>q - The name of the collection you're deleting from
             <li>id - The id of the object you're deleting
             <li>a - The name of the attribute you're deleting
         </ul>